Skip to content

 How much you will get off your bill based on your income

-You do not have to pay council tax if:
+You do not have to pay council tax if you and your partner are not working and you:

-• Universal Credit with limited capability for work
+• receive Universal Credit, with limited capability for work

-• are a single parent with zero earnings and a child under five years, you will not have to pay Council Tax.
+• are a single parent with no earnings and a child under five years.

 If you are not working and not in receipt of the above benefits, you will get 95% off your bill.